micropython/micropython/shared-bindings/ulab/__init__.rst

    Return a new square array of size, with the diagonal elements set to 1 and the other elements set to 0.

+.. method:: linspace(start, stop, \*, dtype=float, num=50, endpoint=True)

+   .. param: start

+      First value in the array

+   .. param: stop

+      Final value in the array

+   .. param int: num

+      Count of values in the array

+   .. param: dtype

+      Type of values in the array

+   .. param bool: endpoint

+      Whether the ``stop`` value is included.
+Note that even when endpoint=True, the exact ``stop`` value may not be included due to the inaccuracy of floating point arithmetic.

+   Return a new 1-D array with ``num`` elements ranging from ``start`` to ``stop`` linearly.

 :mod:`ulab.vector` --- Element-by-element functions